Star Trek: Elite Force II: Plot

 Unlike the first game, Elite Force II is largely set on board the USS Enterprise-E stationed in the Alpha Quadrant.
 The game's storyline is a semi-sequel to the movie Star Trek: Nemesis, and the end of Star Trek: Voyager series.
 Many of the members from the original Hazard Team reappear.
 However, only a few of the primary cast of Star Trek: The Next Generation did voice acting for the game, among them Patrick Stewart as Jean-Luc Picard and Dwight Schultz as Reginald Barclay.
 Tim Russ returned to do voice work as Tuvok.
 Several actors from Star Trek series provided additional voice acting: Jeffrey Combs (Weyoun from Star Trek: Deep Space Nine and Commander Shran from Star Trek: Enterprise) as one of the main villains; Tony Todd (Kurn from The Next Generation) as Korban; J. G. Hertzler (Martok from Deep Space Nine, plus roles in Voyager and Enterprise) as Lurok; and Vaughn Armstrong (Admiral Forrest in Enterprise) who contributed several character voices.

-Robert O' Reilly voices the character Krindo; he plays as Gowron elsewhere in the franchise.
+Robert O'Reilly voices the character Krindo; he plays as Gowron elsewhere in the franchise.

 In the game, the player reprises the role of Alexander Munro (voiced by Rino Romano), a Starfleet lieutenant.
 During the first several levels Lieutenant Munro returns to the Alpha Quadrant with the rest of the Voyager's crew and is assigned to a teaching position at Starfleet Academy.
 Eventually he is transferred to the position of a newly formed Hazard Team's leader on Enterprise-E under the command of Captain Picard.
-There are also limited opportunities for exploring the ship between missions, reminiscent of the "Virtual Voyager" feature found in the first game's expansion pack.
+There are also limited opportunities for exploring the ship between missions, reminiscent of the "Virtual Voyager" feature found in Star Trek: Voyager – Elite Force's expansion pack.